How to apply Agile project management principles to your work

 Daily stand-ups

-One common feature is a daily stand-up meeting (standing not necessary but encouraged).
-This is a 15-minute-or-less meeting to discuss what was accomplished yesterday and what’s being worked on today.
-Its goal is to keep everyone informed and on the same page, without diving too deep into the details.
+Its goal is to keep everyone informed and on the same page without delving too deeply into the details.
 Agile project management is supposed to be agile, so frequent check-ins ensure that you and your team can pivot quickly.

 Project trackers

-Agile project management has many moving parts, which means you’ll greatly benefit from some kind of formal progress tracking.
-Using a project management program can be hugely beneficial, but it’s not necessary.
-Create an Excel sheet or Word document, or use another program of your choice to track each task along the way, when it’s due, what the status is, and what’s next.
-Make this available to any involved stakeholders so they can check in on the project whenever desired.
+Create an Excel sheet or Word document, or use another program of your choice, to track each task along the way, including when it’s due, the status, and what’s next.
+Make this available to any involved stakeholders so they can check in on the project whenever they desire.

 Keep in mind that with frequent check-ins, your next steps might change as you learn more.
 That’s okay!
 Update your project plan and move forward.